- Read/Write burst separation with a push of a button

 - Select standard and custom speed grades

-Automatically separate Read and Write bursts with the DDR Debug Toolkit, eliminating the time consuming process of manual burst identification and simplifying the analysis of DDR system performance and validation.
+Automatically separate Read and Write bursts with the DDR Debug Toolkit, eliminating the time-consuming process of manual burst identification and simplifying the analysis of DDR system performance and validation.
+Bursts can be separated based on DQ-DQS phase or based on the command bus when used in conjunction with the HDA125.

 View Up to 10 Eye Diagrams Simultaneously